sadabnepal/sadabnepal/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
 I am a passionate Test Automation Engineer who loves Automating Things and Developing Automation Frameworks.
 I have exposure to Different tools and Technologies such as Selenium, WebDriverIO, Postman, Restassured, Jenkins, Bamboo, Java, Python, TypeScript, Git and AWS services.
-I believe in Keep learning new technologies, implementing them and improving day by day.
-I like to implement my skills to improve the things.
+I believe in continious learning, implementing them and improving day by day.

 I am expert in framework development using WebdriverIO with TypeScript and Selenium Webdriver with Java.